AusDTO/gov-au-content-guide/_writing-for-the-web/3-structure-your-page-for-readability.md

 published: true
 ---

-**Pages that are badly structured and difficult to scan are often ignored, especially if your users are reading on a mobile or tablet screen.
+**Pages that are badly structured and difficult to scan are often ignored, especially if users are reading on a mobile or tablet screen.
 Lead the user through your information by following these points.**

 ### Identify the aim